 Using ODK Collect on the Android Device – for All Field Staff

 Data collection will be conducted using the Android device you will be issued with at the start of the training.
 Please ensure that you take good care of the Android device.
 Your team supervisor may require the devices to be handed in for safety at the end of each day – this is dependent on the specific project protocol.
+The process of setting up ODK Collect depends on the exact protocols being used in your project.
+There are 2 options:

+If your supervisor sets up ODK collect: